 Graduates receive a Fabrication Welder Certificate.

 Another popular option for welding education is Front Range Community College in the Denver suburb of Westminster.
 At this school you can earn an associate’s degree in welding and/or a Welding Fundamentals Certificate.
-Whether you’re chiefly interested in creative metalworking or arc welding, Range Community College offers a program to suit you.
+Whether you’re chiefly interested in creative metalworking, arc welding, or spot welding, Range Community College offers a program to suit you.